-"I write, in part, because Latina perspectives need to be part of our literary heritage including literature for children and young adults.
+"I take pride in being a Latina writer," Mora said.
+"I continue to write and work to deepen and be more inventive.
+I write, in part, because Latina perspectives need to be part of our literary heritage including literature for children and young adults.
 From large and small publishing houses, all of our diverse children, need good, well-illustrated books that reflect their lives.
 Our young need and deserve to feel pride in home languages and cultures."